Timeline of the Yemeni revolution (January – 2 June 2011): 26 April

 Protests continued despite the announcement of a deal between Saleh and the opposition.
 Security forces loyal to the president fired live ammunition in a bid to break up demonstrations in several locales, wounding several, media reported.

 27 April

 Mohammed Basindwa, a leading opposition figure, announced the deal for Saleh to leave power would likely be formalized in a signing ceremony on 2 May or sooner.
-In Sana'a, security forces shot at a crowd of about 100,000 protesters.
+In Sanaa, security forces shot at a crowd of about 100,000 protesters.
 The live rounds killed 12 protesters and injured about 190.
 About 15 protesters were detained or abducted, the opposition reported.

 29 April – "Friday of Loyalty to the Martyrs"

-Protests against Saleh occurred nationwide, with tens of thousands in Sana'a taking to the streets.
+Protests against Saleh occurred nationwide, with tens of thousands in Sanaa taking to the streets.
 Saleh threatened to pull out of the GCC plan because of Qatar's planned presence at the agreement signing event.
 The opposition also threatened to pull out of the plan due to ongoing protester deaths.